vivaria/edisonrul.ing/docs/source/cards/ballista-of-rampart-smashing.md

-# BALLISTA OF RAMPART SMASHING
+# Ballista Of Rampart Smashing

 > If the equipped monster attacks a face-down Defense Position monster, it gains 1500 ATK during damage calculation only.